Mayank16092003/bridgeLabz__2113000007/README.md

 on 30-01-2025 we learned about java as procedural language and concepts of object oriented programming.
 Also learned comparison between procedural language and OOP We also learned about java class and objects.

+On 31-01-2025 and 01-02-2025
+Learned about java constructos, instance variables and access modifiers.Following were key points:
+1.Key features of constructors.
+2.Constructor overloading.
+3.Access Modifiers in java
+4.Instance vs class variables